unpraditable/couch-potato/README.md

 9. **Refactoring Units That Are Needed To Be Refactoreds**
    My assessment for this, Login and Register need to be refactored, as Login with LoginForm component and Register with RegisterForm component.

+10. **Add Trailer To Movie Details Page**
+    Because of time constraint, I cannot show the trailer in movie details yet